cloudposse/docs/content/reference-architectures/cold-start.md

 weight: 2
 tags:
 - cold start
+- aws-vault
 - geodesic
 ---

-Here we describe the `cold start` process, when you start with just one master AWS account and need to provision infrastructure for different environments.
+Here we describe the `cold start` process, when we start with just one master AWS account and provision infrastructure for different environments.

 # Prerequisites

-* Choose an AWS region in which to provision all the resources - we use `us-west-2` for our reference architecture
+* Choose an AWS region in which to provision all the resources - we use `us-west-2` for our reference architectures

 * Select the parent DNS domain name for your infrastructure - in these examples we use `cloudposse.co`